CultureEventsNaturePublic Holidays

 Moreover, in some accounts, Zoroaster is mentioned as the founder of Nowruz.

-In Myths
+Nowruz In Myths

 There is a bas-relief in Persepolis that symbolizes the Zoroastrian Nowruz.
 On the first day of Nowruz, during the vernal equinox, the power and strength of the lion and the bull are equal in combat.
 The lion symbolizes the god Mithra or the sun, and the bull represents the earth.

-Nowruz During the Achaemenid Era
+Nowruz (Norooz) During the Achaemenid Era

 In the inscriptions left from the Achaemenid period, there is no direct mention of the celebration of Nowruz.
-However, studies of these inscriptions suggest that the Achaemenids were familiar with Nowruz celebrations.
+However, studies of these inscriptions suggest that the Achaemenids were familiar with Nowruz (Norooz) celebrations.

 Some believe that Cyrus the Great declared Nowruz as a national celebration in 538 BC.
 On this day, he had plans for promoting soldiers, cleaning public places and private homes, and pardoning convicts.